vlsouza/puyo-puyo-challenge/README.md

 2. **Controls:**
    - Use the arrow keys to move the pieces left, right, or down.
    - Press the up arrow key to rotate the piece.
-   - Press the space bar to speed up the piece's fall.
+   - Press the down arrow to speed up the piece's fall.
+   - Press the space bar to drop the piece.

 3. **Scoring:**
    - Earn points by completing lines.